Mental health support group launched to help Waterford students deal with exam stress

 A free mental health support group to help students from Waterford and across Ireland cope with stress from sitting the Leaving Certificate and college exams has been launched.

-Turn2Me, a national mental health charity, has announced that it is launching The ‘Exam Stress’ support group which will start next Thursday the 9th June at 6pm.
+Turn2Me, a national mental health charity, has announced that it is launching The ‘Exam Stress’ support group which started on Thursday, June 9 at 6pm.

 It will be open to students of all ages and will cater for young people sitting the leaving certificate, students preparing for college entrance exams, and students doing third level examinations.